 So, where did tapas come from?
 One of the most popular stories claims that, back in the 13th century, King Alfonso X of Castille found that, while he was recuperating from an illness, he could only eat and drink in small amounts – resulting in one of the first forms of tapas.
 His Majesty thought this was marvelous and, on his recovery, decreed that all drinks should be served with a small snack.

-Like we said, this menu is pretty in depth.
+As we said, this menu is pretty in-depth.
 Some of the standouts include hearts of palm “crab cakes” and Roasted Heirloom Carrots with mango-apple cider BBQ.
-There are also some traditional tapas like patatas bravas, gazpacho and tomato bread.
+There are also some traditional tapas like patatas bravas, gazpacho, and tomato bread.